Security

 # Using an Exit Proxy Server

-Modyo may make communications to the Internet, with regard to the capabilities of identity providers or integration Webhooks.
-In order to control outbound communication, you must establish an outbound proxy or network NAT scheme where the source IPs of the communication are not exposed.
+Modyo can establish communications with the Internet, especially with regard to identity providers or integration Webhooks.
+To manage and control these outbound communications, it is essential to implement an outbound proxy server or to set up a Network Address Translation (NAT) scheme in which the source IP addresses are not exposed.

 # Restrict Public Ports of Entry